HIGH COURT ENFORCEMENT

 If you have been awarded a county court Judgement or Order from the court for a sum of money, our specialist enforcement team can assist you in transferring the Order to the High Court for the purposes of enforcement by a High Court Enforcement Agent.

-24 Hour Bailiffs Limited, using the authority of our associated High Court Enforcement Officer, is able to enforce the following monetary orders:
+The 24 Hour Group, using the authority of our associated High Court Enforcement Officer, is able to enforce the following monetary orders:

 – Any County Court Judgement (CCJ) over £600.00